fayezosaadi/Blog-Post-RESTful/README.md

 ## Technical Approach & Objectives

-The server is built with Node, Express and in memory storage and allows users to request and submit blogs posts and comments via a JSON end-points.
+The server is built with Node, Express and in memory storage and allows users to request and submit blog posts and comments via a JSON end-points.

 ## Getting Started